isHarryh/No-Puzzle-Captcha/README.md

 ## Introduction

-This Python library is designed to solve common puzzle CAPTCHAs (aka slide CAPTCHAs), using OpenCV to achieve high inference speed with low computational cost.
+This Python library is designed to solve puzzle CAPTCHAs (aka slide CAPTCHAs), using OpenCV to achieve high inference speed with low computational cost.

 ### Features